GIS4DEV/MiMiGIS/development_agenda.md

   * can output be forced to be a table?
 Or should we just in the long-term have a table-only version of this that can also take a table as input?
 The best move might be a dissolved variant of this tool which always dissolves and must have a geometry input, and a table variant of this which always saves as simple tables and can accept tabular inputs.
   * not possible to run tool with "selected features only" option -- cannot find INPUT layer.
 This actually seems to be a limitation of the Execute SQL tool: it seems like it will only run for a whole layer.
 For now, perhaps the tool should accept only a layer, not a set of features.
 Or, it need to be able to trick the Execute SQL tool into thinking it has a whole layer, e.g. maybe by throwing the "extract selected features" into the mix if any features are in fact selected.
   * this is also great!
 Works in almost all cases I tested.

+## Network Analysis
+  * Could QGIS implement the networkX package for Network analysis? https://github.com/tomasholderness/NetworkX-Tools-QGIS-Plugin This could be so much more efficient than QNEAT3